d3x0r/sack.vfs/README.md

  (result from vfs.Volume().File())
 ```
 File = {
-    read(size) - read from the file; return an ArrayBuffer with a toString method to interpret it as utf8.
+    read(size, position) - read from the file; return an ArrayBuffer with a toString method to interpret it as utf8.
+Optional parameter
+                           position may set the position to read from.
+    readLine( [position] ) - reads a line from a text file; optional parameter position may set the position to read from.
     write(arrayBuffer/string) - write data to the file; at the current position
+    writeLine( line [, position] ) - output text to a file; a newline will be automatically appended to the line.
     seek(pos) - set file position to write
     trunc() - set file size to the curent file position.
     ... /*most other methods unimplemented*/